The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Introduction

 \subsection{Main Contributions}

 The main contributions of this study are as follows:

-\begin{enumerate} \item \textbf{Multi-agent formalization of BoE:} We study a BoE-derived multi-agent variant of the classical two-player Battle of the Exes and formalize it as a Markov game, enabling the study of high-dimensional coordination dynamics.
+\begin{enumerate} \item \textbf{Formalization of the Honey-Jar Game:} We formalize HJG, a BoE-inspired repeated congestion game for $n$ agents, as a Markov game, enabling the study of high-dimensional coordination dynamics.

-\item \textbf{Perfect Alternation (PA):} We introduce the concept of Perfect Alternation (PA) as a reference coordination regime for turn-taking tasks in multi-agent systems~\citep{papadopoulos2020,papadopoulos2021}.
-We further show that PA corresponds to the $n$-periodic round-robin picking sequence~\citep{bouveret2014,kalinowski2013} and, in the MBoE setting, is the unique allocation achieving exact Temporal Envy-Freeness at every $n$-episode cycle boundary~\citep{choi2026}, providing independent theoretical grounding for PA as a welfare benchmark beyond its original heuristic motivation.
+\item \textbf{Perfect Alternation (PA):} We introduce PA as a reference coordination regime for turn-taking~\citep{papadopoulos2020,papadopoulos2021}, show that it corresponds to the $n$-periodic round-robin picking sequence~\citep{bouveret2014,kalinowski2013}, and that in HJG it achieves exact Temporal Envy-Freeness at every $n$-episode cycle boundary~\citep{choi2026}, being the maximally regular allocation with this property.

-\item \textbf{Novel Alternation (ALT) metrics:} We propose six ALT measures that overcome the \textit{temporal insensitivity} and \textit{coordination blindness} of traditional fairness and efficiency metrics (their inherent inability to distinguish structured alternation from monopolistic or random access patterns, even when reporting values approaching 1.0).
-This dual limitation becomes severe and misleading as the number of agents grows, with traditional metrics masking severe coordination failure~\citep{papadopoulos2021,papadopoulos2025}.
-The ALT framework serves as a diagnostic complement to the temporal fair division~\citep{cookson2025,elkind2025,choi2026} and picking sequence~\citep{bouveret2014,kalinowski2013} literature, providing empirical tools to assess whether temporal fairness emerges spontaneously in decentralized systems where no mechanism designer is present.
+\item \textbf{Novel Alternation (ALT) metrics:} We propose six ALT measures that overcome the temporal insensitivity of traditional fairness and efficiency metrics, which cannot distinguish structured alternation from monopolistic or random access even when reporting values close to 1.0~\citep{papadopoulos2021,papadopoulos2025}.
+The framework serves as a diagnostic complement to the temporal fair division~\citep{cookson2025,elkind2025,choi2026} and picking sequence~\citep{bouveret2014,kalinowski2013} literature, assessing whether temporal fairness emerges spontaneously where no mechanism designer is present.

 \item \textbf{ALT ratio benchmarking framework:} We develop a regression-based methodology mapping ALT metric values to Perfect Alternation--equivalent performance, enabling interpretable quantification of coordination quality.